- Skin & Nails

-Things to Consider
+Things to Consider:

-- Face & Body Shape
+- Face and Body Shape

-- Natural Texture & Thickness
+- Natural Texture and Thickness

 - Everyday Maintenance

-Face & Body Shape
+Face and Body Shape

-If you’re short you’d probably look best with a short to medium style and if you are taller a medium to longer style will look best.
-I am tall and more curvy so long layered styles look best to balance out my body shape.
+If you’re short you’d probably look best with a short to medium style, and if you are taller a medium to longer style will look best.
+I’m tall and more curvy, so long layered styles look best to balance out my body shape.
 People who are more on the slender side look great in shorter, more sleek styles as more curvy women look better in styles that flatter their shape as well as add volume for balancing the overall look.

 The shape of your face can be a huge help when choosing a hairstyle.
-I always hear clients pick out their “flaws” and instruct me to do anything that will not make them more noticeable.
+I always hear clients pick out their “flaws” and instruct me to do anything that will make them less noticeable.
 What they don’t know is that they are describing their facial shape without realizing it.

 - Basic Facial Shapes-Oval, Round, Square, Heart, & Triangle

 - Basic Body Types- Slender, Average, Curvy

-Natural Texture & Thickness
+Natural Texture and Thickness